-Tankless water heater manufacturers state that tankless units use up to 30 to 50 percent less energy than tank type units.
-These energy savings of 30 to 50 percent apply to only 30 percent of the bill, not your total energy bill.
+Tankless water heater manufacturers state that tankless units use up to 30% to 50% less energy than tank type units.
+These energy savings of 30% to 50% apply to only 30% of the bill, not your total energy bill.
 This roughly converts to approximately $100 in annual savings for the average household.